 In the case of someone going to IPT for help with bulimia nervosa or other eating disorders, there will likely be a focus on identifying individuals who can help support the patient’s recovery journey.
 A therapist will likely also ask about relationships that may be toxic or otherwise triggering.

-In essence, through IPT, you will work to build a strong support network of people you can trust.
-After most sessions, you will be encouraged to implement the strategies discussed at therapy into your day-to-day life.
+In essence, through IPT, you will work to build a strong support network of trustworthy people.
+After most sessions, you will be encouraged to implement the strategies discussed at therapy into your daily life.

 How Effective is IPT for Treating Bulimia Nervosa?

-In general, people begin to feel more mentally well when they have multiple people in their life with whom they enjoy spending time and whom they feel they can trust.
-For people struggling with BN, this includes relationships with those who are willing to be supportive of their recovery.
-[3]
+People begin to feel more mentally well when they have multiple people with whom they enjoy spending time and feel they can trust.
+For people struggling with BN, this includes relationships with those who are willing to be supportive of their recovery.3

-IPT can also help someone avoid adverse interpersonal events, such as arguments or the deterioration of relationships, which can often lead to worsening disordered eating behaviors and thinking patterns.
-[4]
+IPT can also help someone avoid adverse interpersonal events, such as arguments or the deterioration of relationships, which can often lead to worsening disordered eating behaviors and thinking patterns.4

 Interpersonal psychotherapy used on its own is usually not enough to treat bulimia nervosa fully.